chkal/blog.kaltepoth.de/posts/2016-09-20-responding-to-mvc-comments.md

 Fast forward to 2016.
 JSR 371 has been doing well.
 The EG released the second early draft review and got a lot of positive feedback.
 The JSR was moving forward even after Oracle suddenly stopped all work on the Java EE JSRs.
-A strong indicator that MVC is relevant and highly required by the Java community.

 Last week Oracle announced the revised plan for Java EE 8 during JavaOne 2016.
 Surprisingly they now question whether an action-based MVC web-framwork is